 That’s not to say that you won’t find the occasional sporting event on Philo.
 Some of the channels they offer, such as Paramount Network, do cover some sports on occasion.

-By comparison, Sling TV offers ESPN as a featured channel for the $25 per month Sling Orange service package.
+By comparison, Sling TV offers ESPN as a featured channel for the $30 a month Sling Orange service package.
 That means a good portion of your subscription goes to licensing ESPN’s channels.
 And because that package makes ESPN access the primary focus, Sling TV only offers 30 channels in that package to save on costs and keep the price low.

 Philo also saves on costs by limiting the number of news channels available.
 You can get access to technology and tech news service Cheddar, as well as Cheddar Big News.
 Philo also offers BBC World News alongside BBC America.
 Beyond those options, there are no major news channels, such as CNN, Fox News, or MSNBC, to name a few.